Shuyangzero/Ogre/docs/sphinx/source/index.rst

 Wulffmaker
 ~~~~~~~~~~

-This will describe how this code utilizes Wulffmaker
+This will describe how this code utilizes Wulffmaker.
+Include images of where each string should be pasted into the Wulffmaker source code.
+Include a description of the legend that is generated.
+Include description of the str2tuple function.
+Use Aspirin as example, so include lattice and space group information.

 Code Reference
 --------------